vvoland/UnityEngineAnalyzer/readme.md

 Configuration
 -------------

-Right-click `Analyzers` to modify the severity or to disable the rule completely.
+Under projects right-click `Analyzers` to modify the severity or to disable the rule completely.

 ![](https://raw.githubusercontent.com/meng-hui/UnityEngineAnalyzer/master/Documents/configuration.png)